Skip to main content

 Target

-• Chain — Bitcoin, BSC, Ethereum, Sui, Tron.
+• Chain — only the chains this executor supports appear.
 See Supported chains.

-• Network — for example mainnet, testnet, sepolia, signet.
-Available networks depend on the chain.
+• Network — for example mainnet, signet, sepolia, nile.
+The list depends on the chain.

 2